matheus-bento/arch-setup/README.md

 # arch-setup
 My arch linux setup script.

+## Usage

-Run it on chroot, after partitioning the disk and installing the system using pacstrap.
-This script relies on packages from the base-devel group, install it when running pacstrap.
+Run setup.sh on chroot to perform the basic setup, after partitioning the disk and installing the system using pacstrap.
+After this, reboot the system, log into the created user and run xorg-setup.sh to configure Xorg keyboard and monitor settings.

+## Dependencies

+This script relies on packages from the base-devel group, run the scripts after installing the system using pacstrap.